justeat/gulp-build-fozzie/README.md

   Removes any CSS already in the dist directory.

-- #### `clean:assets`

-  Removes any imported assets in the imported assets directory.

 - #### `copy:assets`

-  Copies assets from packages to the imported assets directory.
+  Copies assets from packages to the dist directory.

 - #### `css:bundle`